I am currently working as a Research Assistant whilst continuing to study for a DPhil within the Language & Brain laboratory.

 Before this, I completed an MPhil at the Faculty of Linguistics, Philology and Phonetics here at Oxford.

 For my MPhil thesis, I looked into speakers’ sensitivity to morphological complexity, especially with regard to processing routes that proceed independently of stored representations and declarative memory.

 In my DPhil research, I hope to be able to find out more about how our brain deals with morphologically complex words and which mechanisms underlie morphological processing.

-Recent presentations and publications:
+Selected presentations and publications:

 Schuster, S. and Lahiri, A. (2016) Morphological decomposition through lexical gaps: Experimental evidence for morphological rules in the mind.
 Proceedings of the 52nd Annual Chicago Linguistics Society.

 Schuster, S. and Lahiri, A. (2016) Hidden Morphology: Processing and decomposition of German complex nouns.
 Talk given at the Berkeley Germanic Linguistics Roundtable 2016.